Leaside Baseball Association Constitution and By-Laws

 1.1 Purpose.
 These By-laws relate to the general conduct of the affairs of the Leaside Baseball Association.

-1.3 Affiliation.
-The Association shall follow the by-laws, constitution, policies and requisite guidelines as prescribed as required for membership by the governing bodies of Toronto Baseball Association (“TBA”), and the Ontario Baseball Association (“OBA”).
+1.2 Affiliation.
+The Association shall follow the by-laws, constitution, policies and requisite guidelines as prescribed as required for membership by the governing bodies of Toronto Baseball Association (“TBA”), and Baseball Ontario.

 ARTICLE 2